(Please read this article if you require a business plan for a government application, a start up or business growth.)

 You are in business because there is a market.
 You need to get the hard facts, which are irrefutable, to make this claim.
 There really is no way out of this.

 Investors and all strategic stakeholders look for evidence that will lead to growth and long-term viability.
 So, every business must show growth with its customers.
 Either you know your market or you don’t.
 Hence, market research is the basis of all business planning.
-Without it, your plan is as hollow as a drum – even though you strongly believe the idea will work.
+Without it, your plan is as hollow as a drum – despite the fact that an empty drum can still sound really good.

 Knowing your market is your first step towards a good strategy – a good story.
 And a good story has an attractive outcome.
 This is exactly what strategic stakeholders look for, such as key business partners and investors.